-Business partners will comply to the national legislation regulating working hours, compensation and leave.
+Business Partners will comply to the national legislation regulating working hours, compensation and leave.
 This should ensure an equitable and healthy life-work balance for all employees.
-In case of approved atypical work hours, the business partners will ensure close monitorization, guidance and compensation.
+In case of approved atypical work hours, the Business Partners will ensure close monitorization, guidance and compensation.
 Employment of underaged employees will be done strictly according to the law limiting the number of working hours and the payment regulations.
 Enrolment of youth into employment should not bring any prejudice or facilitate any unlawful, unethical or abusive employment relations.

-Business partners will transparently inform on terms of employment, benefits and responsibilities, salary grids, and parameters for promotion for employees at all levels.
-Business partners will also ensure that employees will be allocated the number of paid days of leave according to the national regulations and a comprehensive approach to needs-based leave.
+Business Partners will transparently inform on terms of employment, benefits and responsibilities, salary grids, and parameters for promotion for employees at all levels, at our request.
+Business Partners will also ensure that employees will be allocated the number of paid days of leave according to the national regulations and a comprehensive approach to needs-based leave.
 The employer will act against wage discrimination, extortion in the employment process and will promote transparency and ethical employee relations.